 Not realizing it at the time, what I was taught as a young Christian was theology based on dispensational hermeneutics.
 This is more or less a framework for interpreting scripture, and is what Christian fundamentalism is based on.
 Specifically, dispensational premillennialism had been the popular theology of the day, even in the little Baptist church I had first found myself in.
 This framework is a form of interpreting Biblical scripture based on two key rules (or pillars): 1.
 Prophetic scripture is to be interpreted literally and 2.
 There is a distinction between Israel and the church.
 Literal interpretation dramatically rewrote large portions of scripture, giving birth to many of the contemporary ideas around the creation and destruction of the world.
 The second rule, an Israel-church distinction, then moved the timeline of many fulfilled prophecies into the future in order to fix the numerous problems introduced by the first rule.

 Taking a literal read had been considered by a few patristic writers, such as Justin Martyr, Irenaeus, and Eustathius of Antioch, however there are some significant differences in what is done today.
 For one, the term literal had no clear prior definition, and often times simply meant “obvious” or “evident from the text”; it was also frequently used to contrast an accompanied “spiritual” interpretation.
 To many early Christian writers, the fact that a problem existed in a literal text was an indication that it necessitated a figurative interpretation.
 This suggests the same writers were also honest enough to admit there were problems with literal interpretation.
 Athanasius, in his Defense of the Nicene Definition against the Arianformulæ, argued “we ought to look at the sense more than the wording.”
 Tertullian, who was very adamant about many of the key literal arguments supporting the virgin birth and the resurrection of Christ, specifically recognized prophecy as “generally expressed in figure and allegory, though not always” (On the Resurrection of the Flesh, ch 19).
 Second, many writings, such as Eustathius’ De Engastrimytho contra Origenem, viewed Christ –as– the eschatology, rather than a prelude to it, and used such interpretations to explore what the universe meant in light of Christ, instead of predicting the future.
 The mere fact that many writers declined to make predictions about the future suggests their interpretation of scripture didn’t support such an effort.
 Lastly, the notion of an Israel-church distinction was nonexistent.
 The early church consisted primarily of the Jewish community.
-Certain Jewish sects, such as the Essenes, believed they were a remnant of Israel dating back to the Zadokite priesthood and we know many from this community adopted, and even influenced, Christianity as a natural continuation of their faith.
-Writings that referenced end times prophecy often framed the context and symbolism of the imminent tribulation of the Israel, and viewed Revelation as a prediction of the fall of Jerusalem and the Roman Empire, which was happening out their windows.
-Even the more speculative of writers, such as Tertullian believed the millennial reign of Christ was already happening in a heavenly realm, and that the spiritual city of Jerusalem had been appearing at times over Judea.
+Certain Jewish sects, such as the Essenes, believed they were a remnant of Israel and many from this community adopted, and even influenced, Christianity as a natural continuation of their faith.
+Writings that referenced end times prophecy often framed the context and symbolism of the imminent tribulation of Israel, and viewed Revelation as a prediction of the fall of Jerusalem and the Roman Empire, which was happening out their windows.
+Tertullian believed the millennial reign of Christ was already happening in a heavenly realm, and that the spiritual city of Jerusalem had been appearing at times over Judea.
 But most early church writers mentioned little at all about any kind of future millennium or rapture; even what Tertullian wrote didn’t come close to resembling the end times ideals that modern Christianity holds today; his writings were rather void of details at all.
 As L. Crutchfield, author and professor of early Christian history admits, “If anyone searches the fathers for a fully detailed, systematic presentation about the doctrine of last things, he searches in vain”.
 This is where fundamentalism greatly overreached.

 We shall then be changed in a moment into the substance of angels, even by the investiture of an incorruptible nature, and so be removed to that kingdom in heaven…